camlab-bioml/genbait_reproducibility/README.md

 # GENBAIT Reproducibility

 This repository contains the GENBAIT project for bait selection in BioID experiments.

+A **preprint** describing the method and introducing a novel benchmarking platform is available: [Kasmaeifar et al. (2024) _Computational design and evaluation of optimal bait sets for scalable proximity proteomics_](https://www.biorxiv.org/content/10.1101/2024.10.03.616533v1)

 This project is designed to be reproducible using Snakemake.
 Below are the instructions on how to reproduce the results of each step in the workflow using the provided configuration files.

 ## Requirements